-DAYTON, Ohio (WDTN) – The thought of never seeing Nicholas Cumer walk through her office doors again is something Karen Wonders hasn’t quite processed yet.
+DAYTON, Ohio (WDTN) – A year ago, the thought of never seeing Nicholas Cumer walk through her office doors again was something Karen Wonders hadn’t quite processed yet.

 He was completing his Masters degree in Exercise Physiology, working as an intern for Maple Tree Cancer Alliance.